cygauss/cystems/README.md

-# awesome-linuxy
+# cystems

 which side you on boy? https://zhuanlan.zhihu.com/p/601817136

-/kernel config/ The tree of .config for kernel
+/kernelconfig/ The tree of .config for kernel

-/ledecy/ ledecy(openwrt)
+/net/ network setup

+/net/ledecy lede(openwrt)

 /cygen/ gentoo